What’s a good daily mileage for an Alaska backpacking trip?

 Hey Folks

-One of the questions we invariably get for backpacking trips is “what size backpack do I need?”
+One of the questions we invariably get for Alaska backpacking trips is “what size backpack do I need?”
 It’s one of those both critical questions to ask and also an impossible question to answer.
 I’ll try to explain why below.

 Continue reading…